 Finally, it's crucial to assess the business viability of your idea.
 If the costs outweigh the potential market share or if anticipated changes in technology or user behaviour undermine its success, it's not a sound investment.
 Adapt your approach as needed to ensure the concept's viability.

 In idea validation, thorough research is essential.
 It involves gathering extensive data, insights, and utilising networks to understand market size, viability, and tech needs.
 How you use this information is key.
+See how to run some key validation experiments.

 A solid method for idea validation is to build out a clear roadmap of how your idea becomes investable.
 Focus on 5 key points: